You are here

 The archival fonds are all on or from Northern Ontario.
 These primary sources mostly pertain to (by alphabetical order) : Arts, culture and communications media; Clubs & social organizations; Economy; Education; Labour; Mining industries and related activities; Politics & Politicians; Population & socio-ethnic groups; Religious communities; and Sudbury.

-Finding aids for Laurentian’s archival fonds are most easily accessed from the Archives website on the Library’s Home Page.
-Ask at the Library Information Desk for details or contact Ms. Marthe Brown, ext.
+Finding aids for Laurentian’s archival fonds are most easily accessed from the Archives or contact Ms. Marthe Brown, ext.
 3339.

 DVD's and Interfilm

-All DVD's formerly in the Instructional Media Centre have been moved to the Reserve Section and equipment is available on site to view such films.
-The IMC has retained all VHS tapes.
+All DVD's formerly in the Instructional Media Centre have been moved to the 2nd floor and equipment is available on site to view such films.

 If you wish a DVD or VHS tape for class purposes, please search the Watmedia Catalogue to ensure it is available--and then email Laurentian Interfilm with the specifics of your request, including the date(s) you will need the item.
 Plan ahead a couple of weeks before submitting your request.
 For more information, contact Ashley Thomson, ext 3322.

-Topographical maps for the country and base maps for Ontario are located in the centre of the second floor of the library.
+Topographical maps for the country and base maps for Ontario are located in the geography department.

 The library has a large collection of 33 1/3 rpm (long play) recordings comprised mostly of classical music from the baroque era through to the twentieth century.